William Hopoate: NSW

 On 5 June 2011, Hopoate was selected to play State of Origin for New South Wales in Game 2 against Queensland at ANZ Stadium.
 He is the second youngest player behind Brad Fittler ever selected to play for NSW and he scored a try on debut helping NSW level the 3-game series at one all with an 18–8 win.

 Tonga

 In 2017, Hopoate elected to represent the nation of his ancestral heritage, Tonga.
 He played fullback in every game of their stunning charge to the 2017 Rugby League World Cup semi-finals.
 He was a tryscorer in their shock win over New Zealand in the pool stage of the tournament.

 He was named at fullback again for the historic first-ever Test match between Tonga and the Australian Kangaroos on 20 October 2018, played in front of a sold-out crowd at Mount Smart Stadium, Auckland.

 In October 2022, he was named in the Tonga squad for the 2021 Rugby League World Cup.

+Post Playing

+In September 2026, Manly confirmed that Hopoate will return to the club as the club's new Wellbeing, Careers and Education Manager.